-In the management of the liquidity risk, the Group monitors and maintains a level of cash and cash equivalents deemed adequate by the management to finance the Group's operations and mitigate the effects of fluctuations in cash flows.
+In the management of the liquidity risk, the Group monitors and maintains a level of bank balances and cash deemed adequate by the management to finance the Group's operations and mitigate the effects of fluctuations in cash flows.
 The management monitors the utilisation of bank borrowings and ensures compliance with loan covenants.

 The Group relies on bank borrowings as a significant source of liquidity.
-As at 31 March 2020, the Group has available unutilised overdraft and short-term bank loan facilities of approximately HK\$27,302,000 (2019: HK\$31,800,000) respectively.
+As at 31 March 2022, the Group has available unutilised short-term bank loan facilities of approximately HK\$19,300,000 (2021: HK\$32,300,000).
 Details of which are set out in note 26.